step-security-bot/github-stats/docs/SECURITY.md

 2. Click on "Report a vulnerability".
 3. Follow the instructions to provide details about the vulnerability.

-We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your report promptly.
+We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your report promptly.

 ## Supported Versions